NavigationContentFooter

 • remove_volume (bool) - Force Packer to delete the volume associated with the resulting snapshot after the build.
 Default to false.

-Building an Image with Packer
+Building an image with Packer

-As exemplified below, we will build an Ubuntu Image with Apache preinstalled:
+As exemplified below, we will build an Ubuntu image with Apache preinstalled:

-1. Set your credentials as environment variable on your computer.
+1. Set your credentials as an environment variable on your computer.
 For example in bash, you have to edit the file ~/.bashrc, for zsh the procedure is the same, but the file to edit is ~/.zshrc:

 export SCW_DEFAULT_PROJECT_ID=<YOUR_PROJECT_ID>